-COVID-19 has brought on many unexpected trends this past year.
-But while some—like mask-wearing and compulsive hand washing—will surely peter out, others such as accelerated technology adoption will have long-lasting impact.
+COVID-19 has brought on many unexpected trends this year.
+But while some—like mask wearing and compulsive hand washing—will surely peter out, others such as accelerated technology adoption will have long-lasting impact.

-Here are five trends we expect will have a lasting impact on financial services into 2021 and beyond.
+Here are five trends we expect will have lasting impact in financial services into 2021 and beyond.

 Technology matters more than ever.
 Part of this is due to a generational shift.
 Millennials now make up the largest segment of the workforce, while Gen Z is the largest age group.
-Combined, more than 20 million Canadians are millennials or younger.
+Combined, more than half of Americans are millennials or younger.

 Younger users are demanding more tech from financial services providers, including personalized services and expect numerous digital touchpoints to access data anytime from anywhere – from phone, laptop or face-to-face.
 The pandemic has made the importance of digital access even more important and accelerated demand from older users as well.